-ALL OUR JACK RUSSELL TERRIERS HAVE BEEN DNA PROFILED AND TESTED FOR PLL OR ARE CLEAR BY PARENTAGE.
+ALL OUR JACK RUSSELL TERRIERS HAVE BEEN DNA TESTED FOR PLL OR ARE CLEAR BY PARENTAGE.

 All puppies are sold with copies of both parents DNA profiles to prove they are clear by parentage.

-We are currently in the process of having ALL our dogs DNA profiled with a company in Europe.
+We are currently in the process of having ALL our dogs DNA profiled.

-We are testing for PLL, SCA, LOA and colour genes and more.
+We are testing for PLL, SCA, LOA, DM, colour/coat genes and more.